geometry-labs/lattice-algebra/docs/articles/lmsigs.md

 So one requirement for security is that $\frac{(2\beta_{sk}+1)^{2\ell d}}{q^{2*d} (2\beta_{v} + 1)^{\ell d}} >
 2^\lambda$.

 Now, on the other hand, we may be able to use _sparse keys_ in order to make this inequality easier to satisfy.
-In particular, we can consider a variation of the Schnorr-Like approach to the lattice setting wherein private keys are not just polynomial vectors whose infinity norms are bounded by $\beta_{sk}$, but whose Hamming weights are also bounded by some $1 \leq \omega_{sk} \leq d$.
-We can similarly put a bound on the Hamming weight of the signature challenge $c$ by some $1 \leq \omega_{ch} \leq d$, and we will consequently be bounding the Hamming weight of signatures by some $1 \leq
+This technique is referred to in the CRYSTALS-Dilithium documentation as "hashing to a ball."
+In particular, we can consider a variation of the Schnorr-Like approach to the lattice setting wherein private keys are not just polynomial vectors whose infinity norms are bounded by $\beta_{sk}$, but whose Hamming weights are also bounded by some $1 \leq \omega_{sk}
-\omega_
+\leq d$.
+We can similarly put a bound on the Hamming weight of the signature challenge $c$ by some $1 \leq \omega_{ch}
-{v} \leq d$.
+\leq d$, and we will consequently be bounding the Hamming weight of signatures by some $1 \leq \omega_ {v} \leq d$.
 In this case, our inequality constraint changes to become a significantly more complicated inequality involving binomial coefficient computations, which we omit for the sake of readability.
 If we carefully select $\omega_ {sk}$, $\omega_{ch}$, and $\omega_{v}$, the above bound can be tightened or loosened.
 Using this technique, we can